£26.49 – £52.99

 Grow Type: Outdoor, greenhouse, or indoor

-This is a resinous and heavily branched strain with intense aromas ranging from citrus and lime to pine, sandlewood, and burnt rubber.
+This is a resinous and heavily branched landrace with intense aromas ranging from citrus and lime to pine, sandlewood, and burnt rubber.
 Semi-dwarf, often with almost spherical architecture.

 As with all resin cultigens, expect to find chemotypes ranging from THC- to CBD-dominant, as well as other cannabinoids such as THCV.

-This accession differs from the very large north Afghan strain sold by Real Seed Co as Mazar-i-Sharif.
+This accession differs from the very large north Afghan cannabis strain known to Afghans themselves as Mazar-i-Sharif.

 Highly recommend to breeders.
 Essential for collectors.